Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Canonical transformation in the extended phase space

-and notice that the constraint is naturally split into two parts.
+As can be seen, the constraint is naturally split into two parts.
 The first is the linear term $P_T$ and the second one is the expression inside the square brackets.
 The linear term is connected with the fact that $p_{\tilde{t}}$ is linear in $P_T$ and that $p$ is $P_T$-independent.
-Furthermore, due to this linear relation, we select the new momentum $P_T$ as a non-physical degree of freedom, once we solve the constraint.
+Furthermore, due to this linear relation, we select the new momentum $P_T$ as a non-physical degree of freedom.
 The second term in (\ref{ConstraintNV}), the one inside the square brackets, will contribute to the new Hamiltonian function and to a boundary term associated with this canonical transformation.

 The equations of motion in these variables take the form